 I love seeing failures.
 Not that anyone wants things to fail, of course, we always try to make things that last.
 However, when a failure pops up, I love to look it over and understand the “how” and the “why”.
 It’s an excellent opportunity for learning, and I love to learn.
-In this case it’s a failure that highlights welding strength and what happens in the periphery.
+In this case it’s a failure that highlights welding strength and what happens in the periphery around the weld.
 Let’s see what we can learn.

 This example is one worth sharing because it’s a real life illustration of the theory we talk about.

 This part started life as a mounted trailer drawbar receiver.
 This is a typical 2″ receiver to accept a trailer hitch drawbar.
-It’s just like the ones on the back of a car, but with a mounting plate.
-The plate (once flat) welds to the receiver, then bolts on.
+It’s just like the ones on the back of a car or truck, but with a mounting plate.
+The plate (once flat) welds to the receiver, then bolts onto a test machine.

 While we don’t know the exact dates, it seems to have functioned perfect for something like 15 years.
-Then the duty changed a little.
+Then the duty changed a little in more recent times.
 Now, as you can see in the images, at some point, something went horribly wrong.

 Forensic Evaluation